Fiona Hill speaking at Harvard Kennedy School, February 2017

 Succession after Putin:

 • Absent a formal power arrangement, choosing a successor is a risky business in a political culture like Russia’s.
 Name a successor too early in the process and he, or his supporters, may be emboldened to accelerate your departure.
 Pick a weak successor and all bets are off.
-(Daedalus, 03.27.17)
+(Daedalus, Spring 2017)

 • As a result of Russia’s military interventions in Ukraine in 2014 and Syria in 2015, security elites gained considerable traction at the top of the Russian political system.
 The security sector is traditionally the area of greatest risk in any political setting: Security elites literally call the shots and are the power base for potential coups, like the attempted putsch against Soviet leader Mikhail Gorbachev in August 1991.
-(Daedalus, 03.27.17)
+(Daedalus, Spring 2017)

 • Millions of people, not just Putin’s closest associates, are either directly vested in the current political system or see their livelihoods as dependent on it.
 Although Russian polling indicates considerable dissatisfaction with the performance of the Russian government and concern about the future trajectory of the country, there is no evident demand for a different system, or, as yet, a different president.
-(Daedalus, 03.27.17)
+(Daedalus, Spring 2017)

 • Putin may still have decades of natural life ahead of him; he will need his own “brilliant move” to ensure continued influence in Russian politics and a safe retirement.
 Given the number of examples of party-based power and succession mechanisms, including past Soviet and Russian precedents, shifting to a party rather than a personalized presidency for system management could be one move.
-(Daedalus, 03.27.17)
+(Daedalus, Spring 2017)

 III.
 Foreign affairs, trade and investment